SamRuxx0/case320-MCQ/README.md

     add1("SDLC phases can be:",
         ["Sequential or iterative", "Only sequential", "Only iterative", "Random"], 0, "Depends on model.");

-    // ---- Life cycle models ----
+    add1("Which is a phase of SDLC?",
+        ["Testing", "Coding", "Deployment", "All"], 3,
+        "All are phases.");
+    add1("Requirement analysis is followed by:",
+        ["Design", "Testing", "Maintenance", "Deployment"], 0,
+        "Design phase next.");
+    add1("The output of design phase is:",
+        ["Design document", "Code", "Test cases", "User manual"], 0, "Design document (SDD).");
+    add1("Which model does NOT have iterative phases?", ["Waterfall", "Spiral", "Agile", "Prototyping"], 0,
+        "Waterfall is linear.");
+    add1("In which phase is the system built?", ["Implementation", "Design", "Requirements", "Testing"], 0,
+        "Implementation = coding.");
+    add1("After coding, the next phase is:",
+        ["Testing", "Design", "Requirements", "Maintenance"], 0,
+        "Testing follows coding.");

+    // Waterfall (15)
+    add1("First phase of Waterfall?",
-    add1("Which is the first phase of Waterfall model?", ["Requirements", "Design", "Implementation", "Testing"], 0,
+        ["Requirements", "Design", "Implementation", "Testing"], 0,
         "Waterfall starts with requirements.");
-    add1("Waterfall model is also known as:",
+    add1("Waterfall is also known as:",
-        ["Classic life cycle", "Iterative model", "Spiral model", "V-model"], 0, "Classic linear model.");
+        ["Classic life cycle", "Iterative", "Spiral", "V-model"], 0, "Classic linear model.");
     add1("A major drawback of Waterfall is:",
         ["Rigid phase boundaries", "Too much user involvement", "Risk analysis missing", "Short time"], 0,